MarioRuiz/nice_hash/README.md

 To generate the strings following a pattern take a look at the documentation for string_pattern gem: https://github.com/MarioRuiz/string_pattern

+To use nice_hash on Http connections take a look at nice_http gem: https://github.com/MarioRuiz/nice_http

 ## Installation

 Add this line to your application's Gemfile: